flarum/flarum.github.io/_docs/contributing.md

 - What you were doing when the problem occurred
 - All the information you gathered while troubleshooting
-- Anything you can tell us about your sever environment
+- Anything you can tell us about your server environment

 Remember: the goal of a bug report is to make it easy for us to replicate the bug and fix it.
 You might want to read [this article](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html) for some useful tips on how to write an effective bug report.
 And please take a moment or two to format your post so it's easy to tell what's what.